palmcivet7/foundry-everest-chainlink-consumer/README.md

   - increase compiler version to 0.8.19
   - NOTE: Operator function calls during tests reverting with `EvmError: Revert` - possible because of incompatible compiler?

+_Important Note: The unit tests for this project are unfinished due to the `EvmError: Revert` mentioned above.
+Please see [the hardhat version of this project](https://github.com/palmcivet7/hardhat-everest-chainlink-consumer) for completed unit tests._

 ## Original README

 Consumer contract & chainlink job & external adapter for KYC data.